 The conservatorship has no specified termination date, and there continues to be uncertainty regarding the future of our company, including how long we will continue to exist in our current form, the extent of our role in the market and what form we will have.
 In September 2019, Treasury released a proposal for administrative and legislative reforms to end the conservatorship of Fannie Mae and Freddie Mac, to effect recapitalizations of the two enterprises, to place additional limitations on their permitted activities, and to effect widespread reform of the U.S. mortgage finance system.
 The September 2019 Letter Agreement (defined below) increasing Fannie Mae's capital reserve amount represents a significant step toward implementing the reforms outlined in Treasury's proposal.
 The September 2019 Letter Agreement also provides that Fannie Mae and Treasury agree to negotiate and execute an additional amendment to the senior preferred stock purchase agreement to further enhance taxpayer protections by adopting covenants broadly consistent with recommendations for administrative reform contained in Treasury's proposal.
 In addition, the implementation of policy objectives asserted by the Director of FHFA could result in significant changes affecting Fannie Mae's conservatorship.
-For more information on the risks to our business relating to the conservatorship and uncertainties regarding the future of our company and business, see "RISK FACTORS" in our most recent Form 10-K and Form 10-O.
+For more information on the risks to our business relating to the conservatorship and uncertainties regarding the future of our company and business, see "RISK FACTORS" in our most recent Form 10-K and Form 10-Q.

 On September 7, 2008, we entered into a senior preferred stock purchase agreement with Treasury pursuant to which we issued to it one million shares of senior preferred stock and a warrant to purchase, for a nominal price, shares of common stock equal to 79.9% of the outstanding common stock of Fannie Mae.
 The senior preferred stock and the warrant were issued as an initial commitment fee for Treasury's commitment.
 As a result of the dividend provisions of the senior preferred stock and quarterly directives from our conservator, we are obligated to pay Treasury each quarter the amount, if any, by which our net worth as of the end of the immediately preceding fiscal quarter exceeds an applicable capital reserve amount.
 If Fannie Mae does not declare and pay a dividend in the full amount provided for in the senior preferred stock for any future dividend period, the capital reserve amount will thereafter be zero.
 On September 27, 2019, Treasury and Fannie Mae (through FHFA acting on Fannie Mae's behalf in its capacity as conservator) entered into a letter agreement (the "September 2019 Letter Agreement") increasing the applicable capital reserve amount to \$25.0 billion, effective September 30, 2019.
-As a result of this change, no dividend amount was payable for the fourth quarter 2019 or the first quarter 2020.
+As a result of this change, no dividend amount was payable for the third quarter 2019 since Fannie Mae's net worth of \$6.4 billion as of June 30, 2019 is less than the \$25.0 billion capital reserve amount.
 The senior preferred stock purchase agreement and the warrant contain covenants that significantly restrict our operations and that are described in our most recent Form 10-K and Form 10-Q.

 In the event we have a comprehensive loss for any future quarter, we may also have a net worth deficit for that quarter.
-The potential volatility in our financial results, which may be significant from quarter to quarter, could result in a net worth deficit in a future quarter.
+Although we expect to remain profitable on an annual basis for the foreseeable future, the potential volatility in our financial results, which may be significant from quarter to quarter, could result in a net worth deficit in a future quarter.